luizfilipezs/lets-debug/README.md

 ## Introduction

-This packages allows you to debug your Python code using terminal tools.
+This package allows you to debug your Python code using terminal tools.

 ## Installation